SettiDevi/Excel-Data-Jobs-Dashboard/README.md

 # Excel-Data-Jobs-Dashboard
 Developing useful insights for better understanding Data Job openings for analysing what are the trending jobs from 2020-2024 in the current Job Market.

+There is a lot of technical advancement is happening currently.Every day new technology is booming according to the technical advancements.Based on  that job openings are listed every year.I think this trend is continuously happenend for next two years also.
+So this  project helps you to understand trends and what are the job openings are listed according to technical advancements.

+To understand briefly lets discuss from the scratch why this job apenings are listed in very high count what is the reason behind it and predicting what are the trends of the future job opening also. let's dive into it.

 In the 21st century, data has emerged as a cornerstone of innovation, driving transformation across all sectors of society.
 Its relentless evolution is not merely a byproduct of technological advancements but a fundamental shift in how we perceive and leverage information.
 This essay explores the continuous evolution of data, highlighting its driving forces, transformative impacts, and future directions.
 There are currently over 147 zettabytes of data in the entire digital universe (Statista) The amount of data created by humans grows at an exponential rate.
 In 2020, there were 64.2 ZB of data in the digital universe.
 In 2024, that figure more than doubled to an estimated 147 ZB.Next year the data will increase up to 181 zettabytes(estimation).